0x1eef/ali/README.md

 }
 ```

+But sometimes explicit configuration is preferred &ndash; for example, when a
+caller wants to import only OpenAI-specific code.
+Otherwise &ndash; when a caller
+imports the [provider](provider/provider.go) package they also import the OpenAI,
+Anthropic, and Gemini packages as well.

-If explicit configuration is required, a provider can be constructed directly
+In that scenario &ndash; and others like it &ndash; a provider can be built
-instead of using [provider.New](provider/provider.go).
-The example will use
+directly instead of using [provider.New](provider/provider.go).
+The example below
+uses OpenAI, but the same approach works for Anthropic and Gemini.
+This approach
-OpenAI but it could also be Anthropic or Gemini instead.
-It is a little bit more verbose
+is a little more verbose, which is why [provider.New](provider/provider.go)
-and sometimes harder to work with &ndash; that's the main reason why
-[provider.New](provider/provider.go) exists in the first place:
+exists in the first place but remains totally valid:

 ```go
 package main